Heinrich Heshusius: Ministry

 In 1591, Heshusius took his first permanent pastoral assignment in Tonna, near Erfurt, and served the community as a pastor and superintendent.
 In Tonna, Heshusius had a close relationship with the counts of Gleichen and the Ernestine rulers of Electoral Saxony, and he founded a school there at the behest of a local countess.
 He also began a successful publishing career, printing many sermons and an innovative catechism based on the Psalms that would become influential in Lutheran circles.

 In 1593, Heshusius was transferred to Hildesheim by Polycarp Leyser, when Nicholas Selnecker vacated the post, and Heshusius became the lead pastor at St. Andreas Church, as well as superintendent of the city's Lutheran churches.
 Heshusius became a significant leader in Lutheran circles, corresponding with peers and mentors throughout the region, and working closely with civic leaders in Hildesheim.
 Along with the town council, Heshusius supported the Formula of Concord.
 He used his new platform to publish catechetical sermons, devotional books, and a municipal report with conspicuous polemic.
 Most of these publications sought to protect the Lutheran community from what Heshusius perceived as the inroads of confessional rivals in the region such as Calvinists, Jesuits, Anabaptists, and Jews.
 His rhetoric has been studied as an aspect of late-Reformation confessionalization in the German lands.

 In the mid-1590s, Heshusius attacked the levirate marriage of Jews in his community, and he worked aggressively to expel thirteen Jewish families from Hildesheim.
 Heshusius also tried to expel Jesuit leaders from the city, who were forming a Latin school and reviving the historic Roman Catholic cathedral, but these efforts were also unsuccessful.

 Heshusius's masterwork, a two-volume catechetical sermon collection entitled Psalmocatechesis, was published in 1594.
 It was based on the content and pedagogy of Luther's Small Catechism and the Psalms, and it became influential in the developing genre of Lutheran catechetical preaching.

 Death

 In 1597, Heinrich Heshusius died of the plague in Hildesheim with his wife Gesa and the couple's four children.

 Legacy

 Heinrich Heshusius contributed to the consolidation of German Lutheranism in the age of early Lutheran orthodoxy.
 His catechetical works and preaching influenced a generation of Lutheran churchmen.

 Church historian Joachim Lauenstein wrote that had Heshusius not died prematurely at 41, the brilliant theologian would have been among the greatest Lutheran reformers in the region.

+For modern historians, the life and career of Heshusius has been used as a gateway to understanding the influence of relatively "ordinary" parish pastors and administrators during the late Reformation period.
+His career highlights the importance of academic training and ecclesiastical networks, and the influence of local politics on parish life and culture.
+"We cannot often reach the craftsmen and peasants of early modern Europe directly, but we can reach them via preachers, printers, travelers, officials."